 Make sure you broach the subject with your partner as soon as possible.
 It may not be the most romantic discussion, but better now than bringing it up the night before the wedding.
 Learn more about prenups.

 Some couples relish the unity and trust that joint accounts foster, while others prefer more freedom and autonomy by maintaining separate accounts.
-Or you can have both -- some couples set up a joint account for household expenses, to which both people contribute based on their income while keeping separate accounts for personal spending.
+Or you can have both — some couples set up a joint account for household expenses, to which both people contribute based on their income while keeping separate accounts for personal spending.

 The key is to find a system that works for you.
 Make sure you consider your individual money styles.
 If you are a saver and your partner is a spender, for example, you might find managing an all-purpose joint account too nerve wracking and opt for a combo approach or separate accounts entirely.

+Whether or not you choose to combine your investment accounts is, again, entirely up to you.
+(Note: You cannot open joint IRAs or 401(k)s, though you can change beneficiary information.)
 Nevertheless, it's important to view your portfolios as a whole to make sure you aren't overlapping.
 If you both hold shares of the same stock, for example, you could be placing yourselves at risk should anything happen to the company.
 Check for overlap in your mutual funds using Morningstar's free Instant X-Ray.

 One of the first tasks newlyweds should tackle is creating a budget.
 Sit down together and plot out how much you expect to spend on groceries, clothes, eating out and other household expenses.

+"Budget" doesn't have to be a four-letter word — think of it as a means to reaching your goals.
 You should also take this time to discuss other spending issues, such as how much each of you can spend without consulting the other.
 You probably don't want to discuss every $5 purchase, but you don't want to come home from work and unexpectedly find a new Mercedes in the driveway, either.